giantswarm/rfc/crossplane/README.md

 ### Stage 2 - Crossplane Providers

 Infrastructure is managed by Providers.
-Creating a `providers.pkg.crossplane.io` resource will cause Crossplane operator's to deploy provider operators and all necessary resources.
+Creating a `providers.pkg.crossplane.io` resource will cause Crossplane operators to deploy provider operators and all necessary resources.

 - Provider-specific Operator